Suncoast-Computer-Science/python-programming/october/lesson-plan.md

 * More about lists:
   * Deleting items from a list with .pop()
   * String to list conversion with list()
-  * String to list conversion with .join()
   * Check if an item is in string or list with 'in' keyword
- * Initial discussion about Big O notation
- * Loop review
-  * Loop through lists
   * Getting item separated by spaces from Input with .split()